SchiefLab/Jade/README.rst

 --------

 * A suite of modules for working with biological modules in python.
-* A suite of public and pilot pplications to make day-to-day tasks easier.
+* A suite of public and pilot applications to make day-to-day tasks easier.
+  * Commonly used ones include score_analysis.py, get_seq.py, and RunRosettaMPI.py
 Credits
 -------